privacyguides/privacyguides.org/docs/mobile-browsers.md

       "@type": WebPage
       url: "./"
 ---
 These are our currently recommended mobile web browsers and configurations for standard/non-anonymous internet browsing.
 If you need to browse the internet anonymously, you should use [Tor](tor.md) instead.
-In general, we recommend keeping extensions to a minimum; they have privileged access within your browser, require you to trust the developer, can make you [stand out](https://en.wikipedia.org/wiki/Device_fingerprint#Browser_fingerprint), and [weaken](https://groups.google.com/a/chromium.org/g/chromium-extensions/c/0ei-UCHNm34/m/lDaXwQhzBAAJ) site isolation.

 ## Android